 Moving to Jordan

-Sitting in a strategic location at the crossroads of what Jews, Christians and Muslims call the ‘Holy Land’ and home to one of the oldest continuously inhabited cities in the world, Jordan remains a popular expat destination in the Middle East.
+Sitting in a strategic location and home to one of the oldest continuously inhabited cities in the world, Jordan remains a popular expat destination in the Middle East.

 Phosphate mines in southern Jordan have made the country one of the world’s largest producers and exporters of this mineral, while agricultural produce is another large contributor to the economy.
 There are also many international software and hardware IT companies present in the capital, Amman, which is the national and regional hub in communications, transport, education and investment.
 Consequently, most expats living in Jordan are located in Amman.